Applicants Schools Enterprise Media About Find a course Apply

 Areas of study

 Refer to 513900 Bachelor of Liberal Arts and Science.
-You will complete a Science major with advanced units, a sequence of units in Arts and a sequence in the liberal studies stream.
+You will complete a Science major with advanced units, a sequence of units in Arts and a sequence in Liberal Studies.

-Table A Science majors with advanced units of study include: anatomy and histology; applied medical science; biochemistry and molecular biology; biology; chemistry; computer science; data science; ecology and evolutionary biology; environmental studies; financial mathematics and statistics; food science; genetics and genomics; geography; geology and geophysics; history and philosophy of science; immunology and pathology; infectious diseases; marine science; mathematics; medicinal chemistry; microbiology; neuroscience; nutrition science; pharmacology; physics; physiology; plant production; psychological science; software development; soil science and hydrology; statistics.
+Table A Science majors with advanced units of study include: anatomy and histology; applied medical science; biochemistry and molecular biology; biology; chemistry; computer science; data science; ecology and evolutionary biology; environmental studies; financial mathematics and statistics; genetics and genomics; geography; geology and geophysics; immunology and pathology; infectious diseases; marine science; mathematical modelling and computation; mathematics; medicinal chemistry; microbiology; neuroscience; pharmacology; physics; physiology; plant science; psychological science; statistics.

 Career opportunities